muobaidat/Network-Firewall/README.md

 A sample, though insufficient, program for your defense is provided.
 You will need to modify the code to implement all the firewall rules.
 Also modify the given code to use the 3-digit student code you have been assigned.

-A sample attack program is also provided to test against your defense code prior to submission.
+A sample test program is also provided to test against your defense code prior to submission.

 ## Trust Definitions
 In this project, the following values represent trusted sources.